-The Great Lakes ecosystem has been altered substantially in the last two centuries.
-In the last several decades, agricultural, urban, and industrial development have degraded water quality in the Great Lakes, posing threats to wildlife populations, human health, and the Great Lakes ecosystem.
-Development has also led to changes in terrestrial and aquatic habitats, the introduction of non-native species, the contamination of sediments, and the listing of more than 50 threatened employment for the United States and Canada are served by the Great Lakes basin.
+8 For example, nearly 11% of the total employment and 15% of the manufacturing employment for the United States and Canada are directly related to the Great Lakes basin.
 Further, the tourism and fishing industry in the Great Lakes are estimated to be worth about \$4 billion each, and navigation through the Great Lakes is responsible for over 180 million tons of shipping annually.
 The Great Lakes basin also contains nearly 25% of Canada's agricultural production and 7% of U.S. agricultural production.

-6 (...continued)

-7 Environmental Protection Agency, The Great Lakes: An Environmental Atlas and Resource Book (Chicago, IL: 2002), 46 pp. Hereafter referred to as the Great Lakes Atlas.
+Environmental Protection Agency, The Great Lakes: An Environmental Atlas and Resource Book (Chicago, IL: 2002), 46 pp. Hereafter referred to as the Great Lakes Atlas.